imrehg/covid-resources/README.md

 Mainly focusing on the UK, London, Camden, but we'll see over time.

+**Note**: instead of checking this list, likely https://covidmutualaid.org/ is a better place to look, as possibly more up to date.

 ## Camden (London) mutual assistance groups

 Camden Whatsapp groups for multual assistance ([original post on Facebook](https://www.facebook.com/groups/199172994722225/permalink/199896187983239/))